• Recipe Index

 • Preheat your oven to 400℉ and line a baking sheet with parchment paper.

 • Place 4 dough balls per baking sheet or less.
 Bake for 13 to 15 minutes or until edges are golden.
-I recommend checking at 13 minutes and using fresh parchment paper between batches.*
+I recommend checking at 13 minutes and using fresh parchment paper between batches.** You may also need to let the frozen baking sheet come to room temperature.

 • Let the cookies rest on the baking sheet for 20 minutes after baking then let them cool completely before serving.